ernestojimenezruiz/logmap-matcher/README.md

 3. provides support for user intervention during the matching process (see [Web interface](http://krrwebtools.cs.ox.ac.uk/logmap/)).

-Please refer to the [OAIE campaign](http://oaei.ontologymatching.org/) for official results about LogMap.
+Please refer to the [OAEI campaign](http://oaei.ontologymatching.org/) for official results about LogMap.

 ## Downloading and Development

-LogMap standalone distributions and OAEI packages can be downloaded from [SourceForge](https://sourceforge.net/projects/logmap-matcher/).

 Development requires a clone of this git repository.
 You can use the pre-configured Eclipse (Maven) project.
 Dependencies are automatically downloaded with the exception of google translate which needs to be manually added to the maven local repository (see [lib/readme_mvn_install_google_translate.txt](./lib/readme_mvn_install_google_translate.txt)).

 To generate a JAR file for LogMap from the command line using Maven, run: `mvn package` or `mvn clean install`.
 This will also generate a folder *java-dependencies* with all the necessary libraries.
 This folder together with the *parameters.txt* file should be placed in the same path as the generated "logmap-matcher-3.0.jar" file.

+Old LogMap standalone distributions and OAEI packages can also be downloaded from [SourceForge](https://sourceforge.net/projects/logmap-matcher/).

 ## Using LogMap